adazem009/EBL/README.md

 rm ./content/os/ebl/LICENSE
 rm ./content/os/ebl/README.md
 ```
-You may want to add a boot entry to your OS:
+You may want to add a boot entry for your OS:

 If you want to use multiple boot entries:
 ```